scities/marble/docs/reference/classes.md

 At each step of the aggregation, we look for the pair $(\beta, \delta)$ of categories that has the highest exposure (renormalised by the maximum possible value).
-We aggregate them in a new category $\gamma$ whose exposure with the other categories $\alpha$ is given by
+We aggregate the pair in a new category $\gamma$ whose exposure with the other categories $\alpha$ is given by

 $$ E_{\alpha, \gamma} = \frac{1}{N_\beta + N_\delta} \left( N_\beta\,
 E_{\alpha, \beta} + N_\delta\, E_{\alpha, \delta} \right)
 $$

-The function return a linkage matrix that encode the hierarchical tree.
+The function returns a linkage matrix that encodes the hierarchical tree.
 At the $i$th iteration of the algorithm, $L[i,0]$ and $L[i,1]$ are aggregated to form the $n+i$th cluster.
 The exposure between $L[i,1]$ and $L[i,0]$ is given by $L[i,3]$, the variance in the corresponding unsegregated city is given by $L[i,4]$.